 The tuition, fees and charges posted here are estimates based on currently approved amounts.
 These figures may not be final; actual tuition, fees and charges are subject to change by the Regents of the University of California or, as authorized, by the President of the University of California.
 Accordingly, final approved levels and charges may differ from the amounts shown.
 For the most recent tuition and fee amounts, please visit the UC Davis Tuition and Fees website.

-Students enrolled in at least six (6) units per quarter may be eligible for federal financial aid and/or educational loans.
+Students enrolled in at least five (5) units per quarter may be eligible for federal financial aid and/or educational loans.
 Each category has different requirements and restrictions.
 For details on how to apply, please visit the Financial Aid and Scholarships website.
-Students enrolled in fewer than six (6) units per quarter are not eligible for financial aid.
+Students enrolled in fewer than five (5) units per quarter are not eligible for financial aid.

 Self-Supporting Degree Programs

+The Forensic Science Graduate Program is a self-supporting degree program.
 Self-supporting programs and students are not eligible to receive financial support from state funding sources.
-Forensic Science is a self-supporting program and as a self-supporting student, some student employment positions are not available to you; this is the case with most positions advertised in the Student Employment listing and most graduate academic student positions like teaching assistants, readers, and tutors.
 You may be eligible for some non-state funded Graduate Student Researcher (GSR) positions if you are a full-time student, and you should consult with your adviser about the availability of these paid positions.
 You are eligible to apply for and accept any campus position that is open to the public; this includes both permanent/long-term staff positions advertised by Human Resources.